prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 ## Home networks & routers

-Many participants on the ETH2 network operate their nodes on a home network.
+Many participants on the Ethereum proof-of-stake network operate their nodes on a home network.
 Home networks typically have a router that provides a logical boundary between your private home network, and the public internet.
 While this is good for keeping bad traffic out of your network, it presents a challenge for communicating with other nodes who are also on home networks.

 ## Virtual public cloud (VPC) networks

-Other participants on the ETH2 network operate their nodes on a virtual public cloud (VPC) instance.
+Other participants on the Ethereum proof-of-stake network operate their nodes on a virtual public cloud (VPC) instance.
 This is basically a computer running in a datacenter that quite often is directly connected to the public internet.

 ## Incoming P2P connection prerequisites

-In order for other participants on the ETH2 network to establish incoming P2P connections with your [beacon node](/docs/how-prysm-works/beacon-node), a number of conditions must be met:
+In order for other participants on the Ethereum proof-of-stake network to establish incoming P2P connections with your [beacon node](/docs/how-prysm-works/beacon-node), a number of conditions must be met:
 1. Your public IP address must be known.
 2. The protocol (TCP/UDP) and port number (0-65535) on which your [beacon node](/docs/how-prysm-works/beacon-node) is listening must be known (Default - TCP/13000 and UDP/12000).
 3. All routers & firewalls must be configured to allow incoming traffic on that protocol/port combination.

 ## Private IP addresses

 Computers on a home network will typically have a private IP address.
-Attempting to establish a P2P connection to another participant on the ETH2 network using that participant's **private** IP address is not possible, you must use the **public** IP address.
+Attempting to establish a P2P connection to another participant on the Ethereum proof-of-stake network using that participant's **private** IP address is not possible, you must use the **public** IP address.
 Private IPv4 addresses will always fall into one of the following ranges, as per [RFC1918](https://en.wikipedia.org/wiki/Private_network):
  - 192.168.0.0 – 192.168.255.255
  - 172.16.0.0 – 172.31.255.255
  - 10.0.0.0 – 10.255.255.255